 Here are a few things to think about…

 License cost saving -There are two ways to reduce your software license costs in cloud.
-You can convert most of your commercial licenses to free versions in the cloud but that requires more heavier migration and the business case would need to be calculated.
+You can convert most of your commercial licenses to free versions in the cloud but that requires heavier migration and the business case would need to be calculated.

 Cloud architecture can also enable other types of license reduction.
 Consider your typical mission critical Active-Active + DR setup.
-You have 3 licenses and usually the most expensive license type which allows clustering.
+You have 3 licenses and usually, the most expensive license type which allows clustering.
 In cloud, you can run a second site both as a mirror site and a DR site, reducing your license cost by 30-50%.

-Operation savings - cloud is, by default, software defined infrastructure.
+Operation savings – cloud is, by default, software-defined infrastructure.
 This means all changes can be done quickly and enables them to be highly automated.
 Changes that take hours or days in traditional infra take seconds in the cloud.
 All this mean dramatically reduced operations cost (and increased speed).

 Price reductions – all cloud vendors lower their prices on a constant basis.
 While there is no guarantee if that will continue to happen in the future and how much the prices are lowered, history will give a good indication.
 You need to calculate a 3-5 year average cost and compare that to the fixed cost on-prem solution.

 Most organisations are used to looking at a per VM, per month cost.
 This is only the starting point for your cloud TCO, but understanding cloud TCO is an important skill for anybody making infra decisions.
+Nordcloud can help you understand more about TCO and instances with an in-depth meeting from one of our cloud experts, contact us here.